Mott insulators with boundary zeros

-Should a Mott material be non-trivial according to Eq.~\ref{eq:Sigma}, one can then exploit the annihilation phenomenon discussed in the last part of this work to unambiguously tell whether or not zeros exist at its boundary.
-These results open interesting perspectives both in connection to the theory of topological order and in the characterization of protected bulk and surface features in the realm of non-Hermitian physics with strong correlation.
+These results open therefore interesting perspectives in connection to two-particle indicators of topology \cite{soldini_interacting_2022,herzog-arbeitman_interacting_2022}, Fermi-liquid approaches to the quasiparticles at the Luttinger surface \cite{fabrizio_emergent_2022,fabrizio_spin-liquid_2022} as well as the theory of topological order and in the characterization of protected bulk and surface features in the realm of non-Hermitian physics with strong correlation.